tilemill-project/tilemill/_posts/docs/guides/0203-03-04-sqlite-work.md

 In this guide, we will walk through the steps to add a layer from a SQLite database and join additional attribute data to the geographic information.
 TileMill supports using SQLite databases as geographic datasources and thus offers an alternative to shapefiles.

 If you are not familiar with SQLite, check out their [documentation resources](http://www.sqlite.org/docs.html).
 SQLite databases can store geographic features along with non-geographic attribute data.
-SQLite files can be edited with any SQLite client, including free GIS tools like [Quantum GIS](http://www.qgis.org/).
+SQLite files can be edited with any SQLite client, including free GIS tools like [Quantum GIS](http://www.qgis.org/) or [SQLite Database Browser](http://sqlitebrowser.sourceforge.net/).
+See note in Step 7 about downloading a SQLite editor to work with your files.

-Let's start by adding polygon features of the District of Columbia Census tract boundary downloaded from the U.S. Census Bureau [TIGER/Line database](http://www.census.gov/geo/www/tiger/shp.html).
+We'll begin by adding polygon features of the District of Columbia Census tract boundary downloaded from the U.S. Census Bureau [TIGER/Line database](http://www.census.gov/geo/www/tiger/shp.html).
 The original files were downloaded as shapefiles, but we've used [QGIS](http://www.qgis.org/) to convert and save as a SQLite database.
 We'll begin there and create a new database.

 ## Creating SQLite database files